NebraLtd/Helium-Guides/docs/FAQs.md

 ## What PoE Injectors can I use with the Outdoor Hotspot?

-The PoE injector must provide 48V to devices, a 802.3af compatible injector is recommended.
+The PoE injector must provide 48V to devices and an 802.3af compatible injector is recommended.

 ## Can I use PoE with the Indoor Hotspot?